 Mt.
 Shishapangma is an excellent starter for 8000er and is suitable for those alpinists who are looking to step into high altitude mountaineering.
 However, it requires a strong level of physical fitness and endurance.
 The altitude should never be underestimated, therefore we allocate enough time for acclimatization and rest.

-Best season for Mt.
-Shishapangma Expedition
+Best season for Shishapangma Expedition (8027m) in 2026

-The best season for Mt.
-Shishapangma expedition is Spring and Autumn as the weather is favorable and nature is at its best.
+The best season for Shishapangma expedition (8027m) is Spring and Autumn as the weather is favorable and nature is at its best.
 The roads that lead to the base camp are uninterrupted during these seasons.